Center for Transformative Action

-Our focus for the 2022-2025 timeframe is to expand involvement in creating compassionate communities.
-We are doing this through three projects.
+Our focus for the 2023-2024 timeframe is to expand involvement in creating compassionate communities.
+We are doing this through four projects.

 1. Sanctuary Project – We are active in helping communities build racial justice and equity.
 During the racial justice unrest upon the death of black citizens in Louisville and other cities, First Unitarian Church gained national recognition for providing sanctuary and medical assistance to social justice activists.

 We established a fund of $25,000 from internal and external donations to support the protest movement and to award direct assistance to other nonprofit organizations.
 We award support from $250 to $5,000 to those nonprofits who join us in working for racial justice and equity.
 This seed money is making a difference and this project will continue as resources are available.

 2. Homelessness Compassion, and Affordable Housing Project: Our members are active in volunteering and leading efforts to improve our community’s response to the unhoused.
 A team of our volunteers is working to improve the treatment of those who are most in need.

 Working with other nonprofits, we conduct education sessions and forums.
 We provide meals, temporary housing guidance, and access to mental health services with the help of our community partners.
 Help for the most vulnerable remains a challenge in our community.

 3. Social Justice Program: This is a continuing concern in our faith community.
 Minorities, women, and the LGBTQ community are treated as second-class citizens.
 As demonstrated in recent Supreme Court rulings, women’s rights are subject to inconsistent standards.